Free · no signup · buyer-ready estimate

 Price one channel here.
 Screen hundreds from code.

-This page is a single manual check with fair-use limits.
-At scale, most buyers run two passes: channel and recent-video lookups for pricing math, then transcript pulls on the uploads they care about to flag existing sponsor reads.
+At scale: channel + recent-video lookups for pricing math, then transcript pulls on uploads you care about to flag existing sponsor reads.

 FAQ